From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 What I Am Offering Instead

 I am not here to tell you how to die.
-I am here, to witness you, as you figure that out for yourself.
+I am here, to witness and companion, as you figure that out for yourself.
 I bring some structure, space, and steadiness.
 You bring the knowing of your own life, your own values, your own needs.
 Then, together, we build something that feels true to you.
-Not true to my framework.
-Not true to some external standard of what a ‘good death’ is supposed to look like.
+The preparation is not true to my framework, nor true to some external standard of what a good death is supposed to look like.

 That is tender authority, and it is the only kind of death support worth having.